buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 > NOTE  In scope of this standard IFC models are populations of the IFC schema.

-## 3.1.16 model view
+## 3.1.16 model view definition

-subset of a schema, representing the data structure required to fulfill the data requirements within one or several exchange scenarios
+Subset of a schema representing the data structure required to fulfill the data requirements within one or several exchange scenarios.

-> NOTE  Beside being a subset of a schema, a model view (or model view definition) may also impose additional constraints to the population of the subset schema
+Beside being a subset of a schema, a model view (or model view definition) also imposes additional constraints to the population of the subset schema.

+> EXAMPLE a mnodel view definition may define that an IfcBuilding always needs to have an IfcSite and an IfcProject.

 ## 3.1.16.1 concept